Email API built for AI agents, not just developers

 Cryptographic agent identity

-Every message carries an Ed25519-signed identity header declaring the agent model, operator, and oversight mode.
+Every message carries an ECDSA P-256 signed X-MultiMail-Identity claim declaring the oversight mode, capabilities, AI-generated flag, and operator plus mailbox identity.
 Recipients can verify the sender is an AI system and who operates it—something Resend's header infrastructure cannot express.

 Graduated oversight built in